Spring Conference

 A Conversation with Members of the State Board of Education

-Join Members of the State Board of Education for a discussion on the statewide vision and priorities for Nebraska education as it relates to rural community schools.
-Much of the session will be devoted to question and answer opportunities.
-Presented by Dr. Brian Maher, Patsy Koch Johns; Lisa Fricke, Patti Gubbels, Jacquelyn Morrison, Kirk Penner, Sherry Jones, Elizabeth Tegtmeier, & Deborah Neary; Commissioner of Education & State Board of Education, Nebraska Department of Education
+Join members of the State Board of Education for a discussion on the statewide vision and priorities for Nebraska Education as it relates to total community schools.
+Much of this session will be devoted to question and answer opportunities.
+Presented by Kristin Christensen, Maggie Douglas, Lisa Schonhoff, Liz Renner, Kirk Penner, Sherry Jones, Elizabeth Tegtmeier, & Deborah Neary; State Board of Education.
+Moderated by Dr. Brian Maher & Ryan Foor; Commissioner of Education & Chief of Staff, Nebraska Department of Education

 EHA Benefits Update

-This session will cover a variety of legal “hot topics” across the State of Nebraska, with a focus on those current (and future) issues in rural school districts.
-Presented by Perry Law Firm
+This session will cover current legal issues in 2026, with a focus on issues facing Nebraska rural school districts in 2026.
+Presented by Justin Knight; Perry Law Firm

 NRCSA General Members Meeting

 This session will comprise the General Members Meeting for NRCSA.
 Nominations for leadership positions and an update on NRCSA services and programs will be presented.
-Presented by Jack Moles & Mark Lenihan; Executive Director & President, NRCSA
+Presented by Jack Moles & Chris Kuncl; NRCSA & Mullen Public Schools

 NRCSA Legislative Update